dsmyda/Janet/README.md

 # openquery

 OpenQuery is an open source library that automates the most mundane analytics questions.
 It works by synthesizing your database schema and using that to generate candidate queries.
-You can opt-in to automatically running those queries for nice end-to-end experience.
+You can opt-in to automatically running those queries for a nice end-to-end experience.

 As part of this initial release, only OpenAI and Postgres are supported.